sodafoundation/documentation/content/guides/integration-guides/csi-integration/soda-csi-pnp/_index.md

 ## Prerequisite
  - An installation of Kubernetes (V1.17+)
- - Soda installation (you can refer to quick start guide over [here](https://docs.sodafoundation.io/soda-gettingstarted/installation-using-ansible/)), you need to change the ports of etcd in osdb.yaml while installation soda on an existing K8s env as the ports causes conflict with k8s etcd.
+ - SODA installation (you can refer to quick start guide over [here](https://docs.sodafoundation.io/soda-gettingstarted/installation-using-ansible/)), you need to change the ports of etcd in osdb.yaml while installing SODA on an existing K8s environment as the ports cause conflict with k8s etcd.

 ## Selecting the vendor CSI driver
 You can select the CSI driver supported by SODA Plug-N-Play from [here](https://docs.sodafoundation.io/guides/user-guides/nbp/csi-pnp/) Once selected follow the instruction